Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Proofs of section

 where in the inequality we have used assumption \ref{ass:assuno}.
-The same reasoning trivially applies to $(T2)$, which is also $\sigma-$subgaussian.
-Therefore, looking at the sum of two independent subgaussians, we have that $y_i-V_N*f(x_i)$ is $\sigma'-$subgaussian with
+The same reasoning trivially applies to $(T2)$, which is also $\sigma-$sub-Gaussian.
+Therefore, looking at the sum of two independent sub-Gaussians, we have that $y_i-V_N*f(x_i)$ is $\sigma'-$sub-Gaussian with

 Where $\Lambda_1$ is the constant of equation \ref{eq:norm1}.
 Having proved that $y_i$ is unbiased w.r.t. $V_N*f(x_i)$ allows us to ensure the existence of some $\theta_\star\in \R^{2N+1}$ (as $\mathbb T_N$ is a vector space of dimension $2N+1$, as clear from equation \eqref{eq:fourier}) such that